 Take the time to read the labels well on the insecticides available in your area, and be sure that thrips are, in fact, listed as one of the insects controlled.
 Most insecticides will help in gaining control of the extremely nasty and tough chili thrip; however, the key is to spray frequently.
 Even though I do not like to use the insecticides, especially the systemic types, the amount of damage these pests can do in such a very short time warrants serious consideration.
 Staying on top of, or better yet ahead of, a major attack is extremely important.

 Remember, the garden grows best when the shadow of the gardener is there frequently.
-Take a garden walk to truly look over the foliage of your rose bushes and other plants at least weekly, even then a problem can get ahead of us.
+Take a garden walk to truly look over the foliage of your rose bushes and other plants at least weekly and remember that even then a problem can get ahead of us.